tukkek/redditexpander/README.md

 Another example, if you want to discover new popular subs starting from `r/all`:

     python3 redditexpander.py all

+Results will be printed to the command line output and written to an HTML file (`result.html`).

+## How it works

 The script will look at the front page of each subreddit you provide and from there look at each OP's submission history to see where else they are posting.
 This has one major benefit and deficit: